jjoony93/jeonssa-HCI/DP6 Hi-Fi prototype/report.md

 ---
 ## POV
-    “A customer waiting for restaurant table needs to feel less fraustration because one out of two customers tends to leave tired of waiting.”
+    “A customer waiting for restaurant table needs to feel less frustration because one out of two customers tends to leave tired of waiting.”
 - User: A customer waiting for restaurant table.
 - Needs: Feel less fraustration.